dinhomathias/Amc/[DRAFT]-JobQueue-v5.md

 >>> j.put(job_minute, prevent_autostart=True)
 ```

+The `callback_minute` function will be executed every `60.0` seconds, the first time being immediately after the `JobQueue` will be started (because of `next_t=0`).

-You can also have a job that will be executed only once:
+You can also add a job that will be executed only once, with a delay:

 ```python
 >>> def callback_30(bot, job):